hemant3434/PlanitTripAdvisory/doc/sprint2/sprint2.md

 **Unassigned**:
   - `story 2` User can select a time slot for events about to be added to itinerary
-  - `story 3` Display method of transportation as multiple different selectable options

 ## Backend Tasks:
 ---